-Where the boys lead and the fun follows.
+Where the Scouts lead and the fun follows.

-Founded on March 1, 1941, Troop 112 is one of the oldest Boy Scout Troops in Hamilton County.
-Along the way, we’ve helped over 200 young men become Eagle Scouts.
-Currently, we’re averaging about 8 Eagle Scouts a year.
+Founded on March 1, 1941, Troop 112 is one of the oldest Scouts BSA Troops in Hamilton County.
+Along the way, we’ve helped well over 200 young adults become Eagle Scouts.

 While it takes a lot of hard work and determination to become an Eagle Scout, at Troop 112 we make sure there are lots of fun moments and unforgettable experiences on the path, too.
 Experiences like zip lining, canoeing, rock climbing, caving, backpacking, biking, skiing, learning how to fly airplanes, and shooting shotguns and rifles.